Psmths/windows-forensic-artifacts/README.md

   <img src="https://www.repostatus.org/badges/latest/wip.svg">
 </p>

-This repository serves as a guide to a variety of Windows forensic artifacts that may be levereaged during an investigation.
-It is meant to offer succint information regarding these artifacts, such as their location, parsers that are available for them, and how to interpret the results of a forensic acquisition of these artifacts.
+This repository provides an in-depth guide to the various Windows forensic artifacts that can be utilized when conducting an investigation.
+Detailed information is provided for each artifact, including its location, available parsing tools, and instructions for interpreting the results of a forensic data extraction.
+Furthermore, the repository seeks to provide a comprehensive resource for those seeking to expand their understanding of Windows forensics artifacts and how to properly leverage them during a forensic investigation.

 # Contents
  - [Types of Windows Artifacts](#types-of-windows-artifacts)